katelynsung/katelynsung.github.io/essays/AI-in-the-classroom.md

 No I have never used AI to answer or ask a question.
 If I were to ask a question I never needed an AI tool for assistance.

 ## 9. Coding example e.g. “give an example of using Underscore .pluck”
 I've actually never used AI to give me examples.
 Instead I would more so use it for the actual specific question that I had.
-For example it could just be like 'How can I create a next page button?'
+For example it could just be like 'How can I create a shop products button that links to the products.tsx page?' asking a direct question was very helpful.

 ## 10. Explaining code
 I would use AI for explanations in my other coding classes more than this class.
 But I did use it a few times to understand what some new concepts were and ChatGPT breaks it down really well for me.
 I remember asking chatGPT to explain what a Model was in the schema.prisma file, as well as an explanation of what this meant: